The Wealth Visionnaireยฎ

 These numbers are the beginning of a conversation, not a verdict.

-• Portfolio Needed is the total you would want invested at retirement so that your portfolio generates enough each year to cover your lifestyle — without depleting the principal.
+- Portfolio Needed is the total you would want invested at your freedom date so that your portfolio generates enough each year to cover your lifestyle — without depleting the principal.

-• Projected Portfolio is where you are headed based on what you have today and what you are building toward — in today's dollars, so the comparison is apples-to-apples.
+- Projected Freedom Portfolio is where you are headed based on what you have today and what you are building toward — in today's dollars, so the comparison is apples-to-apples.

-• Annual Gross Need is the total you would withdraw each year before taxes — slightly higher than your net lifestyle number to account for what goes to the IRS.
+- Annual Freedom Income Need is the total you would withdraw each year before taxes — slightly higher than your net lifestyle number to account for what goes to the IRS.

 Seeing a gap is not bad news.
 It is useful news.
 It tells you exactly what to focus on — and that is what working together is for.